AtsushiSaito/robosys2017_device_driver/README.md

 Connect led, resistors, to Raspberry Pi GPIO [5, 6, 13, 19, 26, 12, 16, 20, 21].

-※Digital dice uses 7 LEDs, but up to 9 LEDs can be used with this device driver.
+※Electronic dice uses 7 LEDs, but up to 9 LEDs can be used with this device driver.

 First, download this repository.